freenet/freenet-core/docs/src/dev-guide.md

 posts = { path = "../backend" }
 ```

-The WASM code from the `backend` contract will be embedded in our web application state, so it will be accesible as a resource just via the local HTTP gateway access and then we can re-use it for publishing additional contracts.
+The WASM code from the `backend` contract will be embedded in our web application state, so it will be accessible as a resource just via the local HTTP gateway access and then we can re-use it for publishing additional contracts.

 > **TODO:** Publishing to the real functioning Locutus network is not yet supported.

 ## Testing out contracts in the local node

 Once we have all our contracts sorted and ready for testing, we can do this in local mode in our node.
-For this the node must be running, we can make sure that is running by running the following command as a background process or in other terminal, since we have installed it:
+For this the node must be running, we can make sure that is running by running the following command as a background process or in another terminal, since we have installed it:

 ```
 $ locutus-node